Sweden bans Huawei, ZTE from upcoming 5G networks

 “Many operators have already proven that when they rip and replace Chinese equipment, it doesn’t have a negative impact on their capital spending,” said industry consultant John Strand.

-Reporting by Supantha Mukherjee, Helena Soderpalm and Johannes Hellstrom in Stockholm; Additional reporting by Brendah Goh in Shanghai; editing by Jason Neely and Emelia Sithole-Matarsie
+Reporting by Supantha Mukherjee, Helena Soderpalm and Johannes Hellstrom in Stockholm; Additional reporting by Brendah Goh in Shanghai; editing by Emelia Sithole-Matarsie and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.